-Stripes in the free-flowing silhouettes and candy cane colours are adding just the right amount of fun to silhouettes that are actually quite wearable.
+Stripes in the free-flowing silhouettes and candy cane colors are adding just the right amount of fun to silhouettes that are quite wearable.
 The lines, which are mostly vertical this season, are crafting a balanced dose of business with pleasure at designers like Diane Von Furstenberg and Derek Lam.

 Stripes were spotted on PVC fabrics at VFiles and in artfully cut and spliced cotton(s) at Jonathan Simkhai.